langong-dev/minesweeper/README.md

-# minesweeper
+# LanGong Minesweeper

-The minesweeper game
+> The minesweeper game for Linux and MacOS.

+# Game is building...